 Awarded to personnel operating on, or supporting, an emergency incident that required above-average teamwork, perseverance, or involved an act of exemplary performance beyond that of a normal incident.
 Back dated incidents to be 2013 Hood County Tornado and 2017 Hurricane Harvey response by fire chief

 Commendation Ribbon (custom designed)

-Awarded to: All GVFD personnel operating on/supporting a noted incident as determined
+Awarded to: All GVFD personnel operating on/supporting a noted incident as determined assistance.
+Scene security or assisting EMS in driving patient to medical facility does not warrant assistance.

 L. Resuscitation Award